You can use cPanel to manage your web site's e-mail accounts. Learn how here.

 By default, users must choose a client application (Horde or Roundcube) after they log in to webmail.
 However, you can use redirects to enable users to log in directly to webmail without having to choose a client application.

 This article discusses why '550 Sender verify failed' messages may occur when you try to send e-mail, and how to resolve this issue.

 You can set up DMARC (Domain-based Message Authentication, Reporting and Conformance) e-mail authentication for your account to help ensure e-mail messages reach their intended recipients.
 Learn more here.

-Gmail mail may block messages from email forwarders or mark them as spam.
+Google e-mail (Gmail) may block messages from e-mail forwarders or mark them as spam.
 This article describes an alternative way you can use Gmail to access messages from another account.